Lorelei has loved writing since she was a child and enjoys writing from personal knowledge and experience.

 Imagine being berated simply for wearing a hat, a t-shirt or having a bumper sticker.
 There have been incidents of cars being keyed, people being physically and verbally attacked on planes and in public places, and false accusations thrown about regarding people's stands.
 Whichever side we are on we surely understand that not everyone holds all things to be true.
 So why do we have the need to be so accusatory?
 And while people attack each other they also complain about people not being loving and tolerant enough.
 It all has become very skewed.

 In the days of the Civil War, the states were broken into sides.
-It was brother against brother with both sides vying for their own president.
+It was brother against brother with both the Union and the Confederacy vying for their own nation.
 We are not at war right now, but we are in a battle.
 Protests, riots, parades, and lawsuits have become daily news.
 Each political side has strong opinions on what should be done in the country and there seems to be little middle ground.
 While having strong opinions can be a good thing and create change, it quickly turns bad when those opinions spill over into our relationships.

 What originally was a discussion in times past has now often turned into a yelling match.
 It seems people have no tolerance for a difference of opinion.
 Yelling matches in recent years have also turned into fisticuffs and sometimes all-out brawls.
 And while those experiences are bad enough, there are even more widespread issues of abuse using words.
 The old saying, “the pen is mightier than the sword” is apropos, only instead of the word “pen” insert words like "computer," "phone," or "tablet."